verifast/verifast/README.txt

 You also need Microsoft Visual C++ 8.0 (Visual Studio 2005) or newer.

 A. OCaml 3.11 or newer
-B. Flexdll 0.14 or newer
+B. Flexdll 0.21 or newer
 C. Cygwin; GNU make (to build Camlidl)
 D. Camlidl 1.05 or newer
 E. Z3 1.3.6 or newer
-F. LablGTK 2.12.0 or newer
+F. LablGTK with GtkSourceView

 A. OCaml
 --------